A world-class batsman with an Achilles heel

 In his penultimate Test, Alan "AC" Smith added an unbroken 163 for the ninth wicket, in just 161 minutes, with Colin Cowdrey in Wellington.
 It was a Test record at the time, and remains an English record.
 Smith made 69, Cowdrey 128, and England went 2-0 up in the series with their second innings victory.

 A day to remember for West Indian quickie Herman Griffith, who inflicted the first duck of Don Bradman's Test career at the SCG.
 Griffith bowled the Don to help West Indies - who had lost three matches by an innings and another by ten wickets in their inaugural series against Australia - to a surprise 30-run victory, their first against Australia.

 An Irish allrounder is born.
-Kevin O'Brien wrote his name into Irish cricketing lore with a magical World Cup innings against England in Bangalore.
+Kevin O'Brien wrote his name into Irish cricketing lore with a magical World Cup innings against England in Bangalore in 2011.
 Entering the fray with his team in a perilous position chasing a mountainous 327, he smashed a 50-ball century - the fastest in World Cup history - to set up a historic three-wicket win.
 O'Brien first made a name for himself when he racked up 241 runs in the Under-19 World Cup in 2004.
 He was consistent with the bat and resourceful with the ball during the 2007 World Cup, when Ireland took some giant strides.

 © ESPN Sports Media Ltd.